ptupitsyn/gridgain9-dotnet-examples/README.md

 # GridGain 9 .NET Client Examples

-# Start a GridGain node in Docker
+# Start a GridGain Node in Docker

 Expose ports - 10300 for REST, 10800 for client: